Mpox: reducing risk of transmission at vaccination clinics

 - ask them to check carefully, including hands, feet and genital areas

-If the individual has a fever or any of the other symptoms listed above, they are considered a possible case of mpox and should not attend for vaccination until there has been a further assessment.
-They should be advised to isolate at home and follow the advice on further assessment in the information sheet for contacts that they will already have been given.
+If the individual has any of the symptoms listed above, they are considered a suspected case of mpox and should not attend for vaccination until there has been a further assessment.
+They should be advised to isolate at home and follow the advice on further assessment in the information sheet for contacts that they will already have been given; these are available separately for contacts of clade I mpox and contacts of clade II mpox cases.
 They will have a risk assessment and be offered advice on the next steps.

 If the risk assessment considers that the contact does not meet any of the case definitions for mpox they can be reconsidered for vaccination.